 Oh yeah, I almost forgot to tell you that this is not a recipe.
 Just some good tips to help out some that may help you.
 The amount or type of tomatoes you use is totally up to you.
 You can find many recipes online for making tomato sauce or if you want a basic recipe there is one in my cookbook.
 Got any questions about making some good food or tomato sauce just shoot me an email, or check out my free book called “Secret Ingredients”

-Just a Few Quick Tips When Making Your Own Tomato Sauce
+A Few Tips – Make Your Own Tomato Sauce

 Tip #1 Don’t Worry… Be Happy!